lakshmireddy15/DevOps_Learnings/Day-4/day-4.md

 1. **Private Key** – Used to authenticate and decrypt data.
 2. **Public Key** – Shared with others to encrypt data.

+AMI -----> Amazon machine image
+AMI name ----> devops-practice password -----> DevOps321
+user name -----> ec2-user

+It is not keybased is password.
+It is a template used to lanch the Ec2 instances in AWS.
+It includes OS,software and settings need to start an intances

+Internal communication should be done using private key External comminucation should be done using public key